Demographics of Aruba

 The population is estimated to be 75% mixed European/Amerindian/African, 15% Black and 10% other ethnicities.
 Although no full-blooded Aboriginals remain, the features of many islanders clearly indicate their genetic Arawak heritage.
-The population is descended from the Caquetío Indians, Dutch settlers, Spanish settlers, Afro-Caribbeans and to a lesser extent from the Portuguese, Germans, French, British, Irish, Italians, Arabs, Jewish, East-Indians, Chinese, Indonesians, Filipinos and various other diasporas who have settled the island over time.
+The population is primarily descended from the Caquetío Indians, Dutch and Spanish settlers, and enslaved Africans, and to a lesser extent from later migrants from South America, the Caribbean, Europe and Asia.

 Aruba's population is very ethnically diverse, multiracial, international and multicultural, descending from a mix of various people groups and being home to over 140+ nationalities.
 The population of the island has grown significantly in the last 50 years, primarily due to immigration, with an estimated 38.7% of the population being foreign-born as of 2024.
 In recent decades, there has been substantial immigration to the island from neighboring South-American and Caribbean nations, possibly attracted by higher paying jobs, namely in the tourism industry.
 In 2007, new immigration laws were introduced and passed to help control the growth of the population by restricting foreign workers to a maximum of three years residency on the island.

 There is a significant Latin-American population and presence on the island.
 Many of Aruba's families are partially or fully descended from Venezuelan immigrants.
 Due to Aruba's close proximity to Colombia, many Colombians and their descendants live in Aruba as well.
 Communities of Dominicans, Ecuadorians and Peruvians can also be found on the island.
 A sizable minority of the population is descended from various Caribbean nations and territories, mainly from the former British West-Indies.
 There has also been recent immigration from Europe and North-America to the island, namely from the Netherlands and to a lesser extent the United States.
 Many Asians and their descendants live in Aruba as well, most notably those of Chinese, Filipino, Indian and Javanese descent.
+Chinese Arubans are approximately 1% of the population.

 Most people on Aruba are multilingual, being able to speak three to four (or more) languages.
 The two official languages of Aruba are Dutch and the pre-dominant, national language Papiamento.
 Papiamento is a Portuguese-based creole, formed primarily from 16th century Portuguese with influences from Spanish, Dutch, and several other languages.
 Spanish and English are also widely known and spoken due to proximity to Latin-America and North-American tourism.
 There are also smaller communities of speakers of other languages on the island, such as Portuguese, French and Chinese.
 Children in Aruba are known to start school by the age of four and are commonly known to be multilingual by this time.
 Although the official languages of Aruba are Papiamento and Dutch, English and Spanish is taught through education when reaching the sixth grade.
 French is also taught as an optional subject in higher levels of education.